 It’s surprising how often this simple investigation reveals the real reason for difficulties and either allows a natural pregnancy to occur or ensures that an IVF pregnancy has the best chance of becoming established.
 Typical problems identified are endometriosis or cysts and these may be treated with medication or surgery, depending on the individual situation.
 We quite often meet new patients who have undergone IVF treatment but have not had this essential investigation first.

-We check a variety of features of the semen including: the number of sperm present (count), the proportion that are swimming (motility), how well they’re swimming (progression) and what they look like (morphology).
+Semen analysis informs us about a variety of features of the semen including: the number of sperm present (count), the proportion that are swimming (motility), how well they’re swimming (progression) and what they look like (morphology).
 This provides vital data to help decide whether you want to continue trying to conceive naturally or will choose IVF.
-A fresh sample of semen must be supplied at our clinic for this test.
 You can read more in our fact sheet.

 Physical and ultrasound investigations